 - The Finnish Border Guard

-If a person returns from abroad on a business or leisure trip from a country from which THL instructs to self-quarantine, he or she must work remotely for 14 days and monitor his/her well-being.
+If you suspect a Covid-19 infection, contact your occupational health service or local health center by phone.
 The own sick leave notification period is extended from three to seven calendar days until the end of year 2020.

 Basic protective measures against the new virus